LEE -- The Lee boys basketball team is always looking for that third wheel.

 Turners Falls (14-7) made just two baskets in the first 14 minutes of the second half.

 "I think maybe we were just exhausted," said Turners Falls coach Gary Mullins.
 "We've been a pretty good second-half team.
-Tonight, with all the banging out there and giving away that size and weight, I think we just got tired.
-And then we got emotionally tired."

 Lee began attacking more directly, finding Williams or Sitzer where they could do the most damage.
 Both were there for putbacks when the Wildcats did miss.